RBGE-Herbarium/RBGE-Herbarium.github.io/docs/how-to-guides/how-to-manage-a-destructive-sampling-request.md

 ---
-parent: Data Entry
+parent: How-to guides
 ---

-# Destructive Sampling Form
+# How to manage a Destructive Sampling request

 {: .no_toc }